hooshvare/pn-summary/README.md

 2. **ROUGE-2 (bigram) scoring:** which computes the bigrams' overlap between the generated and the original summary.
 3. **ROUGE-L scoring:** which computes the Longest Common Subsequence (LCS) between the the generated and the original summary.
 In this metrics scores are sentence-level and new lines are neglected.

+### Google's ROUGE / HuggingFace's ROUGE Metric for Persian
-ROUGE by default does not support the PErsian language.
+ROUGE by default does not support the Persian language.
 Therefore, we have also created an extension to these metrics to further support the Persian language.
 This extension is available [from here](https://github.com/hooshvare/pn-summary/tree/main/scripts).

 |  	| Title 	| Notebook 	|
 |-	|-	|-	|
 | 1 	| Google Rouge / HuggingFace Metric for Persian 	| [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hooshvare/pn-summary/blob/master/notebooks/How_To_Use_Rouge_Metric_Persian.ipynb) 	|

+### Results
 The models proposed to be used for Persian summary generation in our work are [mT5](https://arxiv.org/abs/2010.11934) (a multilingual version of the T5 model) and a [BERT2BERT](https://arxiv.org/abs/1907.12461) structure warm-started with [ParsBERT](https://arxiv.org/abs/2012.11204) model's weights.
 This is the very first work ever that has used the pn-summary dataset.
 Therefore, the results reported in this work can be used as a baseline for any future work in this field that uses the pn-summary dataset.
 The results obtained by these models on the pn-summary dataset are presented in the table below:

 |                   |  ROUGE-1  |  ROUGE-2  | ROUGE-L   |